Ivar-2143/c-commerce/README.md

 See [https://www.npmjs.com/package/json-server](https://www.npmjs.com/package/json-server) for the instructions on how to get started.

-## `npx json-server --watch src/data/dbProducts.json --port 8000`
+## `npx json-server --watch ./data/dbProducts.json --port 8000`
+## `npx json npx json-server --watch ./data/dbUsers.json --port 9000`

-Type it in the terminal and it will create the exact port used to fetch data.
+Type both commands in a separate terminal and it will create the exact port used to fetch data.
 Setting the specific port prevents conflict with 'npm start.'
+Make sure that your current working directory is in /c-commerce/src before executing the said commands.

 ### `npm start`